 Have you experienced something that left you wondering about your place in the world?
 Do you have memories of something that makes you ask how you survived?
 Did you live through something you just can’t cope with?
-This is trauma and it can take over your life, resulting in addiction and mental illness, complicating an already complex illness.
+This is trauma, and it can take over your life, resulting in addiction and mental illness, complicating an already complex illness.
 While trauma does not cause addiction, it is a contributing factor.

 How Trauma Affects the Brain

-After experiencing traumatic events certain things happen in the brain.
-The amygdala, the emotion center of the brain, can become hyperactive, creating an ongoing sensation of fear and vulnerability.
+After experiencing traumatic events, certain things happen in the brain.
+The amygdala, the brain’s emotion center, can become hyperactive, creating an ongoing sensation of fear and vulnerability.
 The part of the brain that forms memories becomes functions less effectively so that the memory continues to feel like it is happening right now.

 Trauma survivors might feel like the only time they can think clearly or the only time they feel safe is when they’re under the influence.
 Part of being human is to seek situations in which we feel safe and in control.
 Addiction provides an illusion of these things.
 It is a bad result of well-intentioned actions.

 Trauma pushes people to redefine themselves at a fundamental level.
-They are no longer the star athlete or the accomplished poet, they become, “the victim.”
+They are no longer the star athlete or the accomplished poet; they become “the victim.”
 This is a helpless and frightening feeling.
-People become their traumas, or they become the addictions they developed in order to deal with the trauma.
+People become their traumas, or they become the addictions they developed to deal with the trauma.

 Heal from Your Past with Fort Behavioral’s Trauma Therapy Program